Apiquet/ADA_Project/README.md

 **10/12/2018:** we got almost all the results we wanted, we wrote good comments and explanations.
 The documentation is well done.
 We choose the way to present our work: a 4-page PDF document or a data story in a platform like a blog post.

-**15/12/2018:** We got all the result we wanted.
+**14/12/2018:** We got all the result we wanted.
 Our visualizations are good.
 The report or the data story through a platform is done.

-**16/12/2018:** Last verifications to verify everything.
+**15/12/2018:** Last verifications.

+**21/12/2018:** Design of the poster, presentation ready.

+**Presentation J-2:** Printing the poster.